Click plan to view in Google Maps

 Trolley to 69th St and then going into Philadelphia."

-He babysat at the Slaymaker house at the back on Harrison
+He babysat at the former Slaymaker house at the back on Harrison

 wax and bush beans, corn, squash, onions, beets, carrots plus cherry and other